 Crate training is a great tool for housebreaking a puppy.
-A dog crate can also provide a safe haven for your puppy long after he's become an adult.
-If you plan on using a crate to train a puppy, it's vital that you take the time to properly introduce him to the crate.
+A dog crate can also provide a safe haven for your puppy long after it becomes an adult.
+If you plan on using a crate to train a puppy, it's vital that you take the time to properly introduce the pup to the crate.

-There are also several products on the market designed to make a puppy's first days and nights in his new home easier.
+There are also several products on the market designed to make a puppy's first days and nights in its new home easier.
 These are usually plush toys which allow you to tuck a hot water bottle inside or have devices that mimic the mother's heartbeat.
-Some puppy owners report having good luck with using these types of products, so you may want to consider adding one to the puppy's crate to make him more comfortable.
+Some puppy owners report having good luck using these types of products, so you may want to consider one to make the puppy's crate more comfortable.

-Once you have comfort covered, it's time to start thinking about how to keep your puppy from getting bored in his crate.
-You may want to put some chew toys, stuffed animals, squeaky toys, or food dispensing toys in the crate.
 For the best results, try putting two or three toys in at a time, and rotate the toys every few days or so.
-This way, your puppy finds something new and interesting every time he enters his crate.
+This way, your puppy finds something new and interesting every time it enters the crate.

-Now that the crate is prepared, it's time to bring the puppy in.
-Don't push him into the crate and close the door behind him the first time he sees it.
-Instead, allow him time to explore the crate on his own.
-Let him walk in and out of the crate at will.
+With the crate prepared, it's time to bring the puppy in.
+The first time your pup sees the crate, don't push it in and close the door.
+Instead, allow the puppy time to explore the crate on its own.
+Let it walk in and out of the crate at will.
 If the puppy seems hesitant to step into the crate, try throwing a few treats inside.

-Once the puppy has gotten comfortable walking in and out of the crate, you can begin closing the door behind him.
-Start off with short periods, no more than a few minutes each time, and work up to longer periods.
+Once the puppy has gotten comfortable walking in and out of the crate, you can begin closing the door behind it.
+Start off with short periods—no more than a few minutes each time—and work up to longer periods.

-While a dog crate is a great tool for managing your puppy's behavior when you are unable to supervise him, it's not meant to be the place he spends all his time.
-So, how long is too long to leave the puppy in the crate?
+While a dog crate is a great tool for managing your puppy's behavior when you are unable to supervise, it's not meant to be the place the puppy spends all its time.
+Puppies need time to run around, play and socialize with their new family as well.

-Since your puppy will be uncomfortable if he eliminates in his crate, it's important that you don't leave him in a crate for longer than he can hold his bladder or bowels.
-Puppies under six months of age should not be left in a crate for more than 3 or 4 hours at a time.
+Since your puppy will be uncomfortable if it eliminates in the crate, it's important that you don't leave it in there longer than it can hold its bladder or bowels.
+Puppies under six months of age should not be left in a crate for more than three or four hours at a time.
 Young puppies may need even shorter periods in the crate to prevent having accidents in there.